 After birth and before your appointment with a pediatric urologist, an ultrasound of the kidneys will be done to look at the structures.
 This is also to compare the pictures taken before your baby was born.

 Most babies that were diagnosed with hydronephrosis before birth will go home with their mothers after delivery.
 Follow-up is done on an outpatient basis.
 If your baby does require surgery, it will be done later in life.

 What is my baby's long-term prognosis?

-Long-term prognosis is excellent for most of these babies.
-Even if the baby has only one working kidney, he or she can live full lives with few limits on activity.
+Long-term prognosis is excellent for most of babies with hydronephrosis.
+Even if your baby has only one working kidney, he or she can live a full life with few limits on activity.

 For more information, visit the Urology Care Foundation.